llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

 _[Note: A `DIObject` with no `DILifetime`s has an undefined location description.
-If the `argObjects` field of a `DILifetime` references such a `DIObject` then the argument can be removed and the `location` expression updated to use the `DIOpConstant` with an `undef` value.]_
+If the `argObjects` field of a `DILifetime` references such a `DIObject` then the argument can be removed, and the `location` expression updated to use the `DIOpConstant` with an `undef` value.]_

 The optional `argObjects` field specifies a tuple of zero or more input